Overview of Progent's Ransomware Negotiation Consulting in Madison

 - identifying and contacting the hacker

-- Assessing the likelihood of recovery
+- Assessing the recovery risk

-- Testing the hacker's decryption capabilities
+- Validating the TA's decryption tool

-- Building a clean environment
+- Creating a clean environment

 Paying Exfiltration Ransoms